-- O LOCK: Insert and remove the key in this position. - ACCESSORY: Operate the audio system and other accessories in this position. - II ON: This is the position when driving. - III START: This position is for starting the engine.
+- O LOCK: Insert and remove the key in this position. - [1] ACCESSORY: Operate the audio system and other accessories in this position. - II ON: This is the position when driving. - III START: This position is for starting the engine.
 The switch returns to ON II when you let go of the key.

-≥ Ignition Switch
+■ Ignition Switch

-Removing the key from the ignition switch while driving locks the steering.
-This can cause you to lose control of the vehicle.
+Removing the key from the ignition switch locks the steering.
+If you do this while the vehicle is in motion, you can lose control of the vehicle.

-Remove the key from the ignition switch only when parked.
+Only remove the key from the ignition switch when parked.